viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ## Configure a verification system

 Now that you have configured both the coarser `people-detect` object detector and the more fine-grained `face-detect` facial detector, you are ready to add the alarm logic that uses these detectors to either trigger an alarm or disarm, based on the detected person.
-For this, add and configure the `verification-system` module from the Viam registry following the steps below:
+For this, add and configure the `verification-system` module from the Viam Registry following the steps below:

 1. Navigate to your machine's **CONFIGURE** page in the [Viam app](https://app.viam.com).
 1. Click the **+** icon next to your machine part in the left-hand menu and select **Service**.